GeoscienceAustralia/BAL/docs/userguide/writing_documentation.rst

        :align: center

-remark: use pt instead of px because of latex output A4 = height ~ 1000pt
+remark: use pt instead of px because of latex output
+* A4 = height ~ 1000pt
-A4 = width ~ 700pt
+* A4 = width ~ 700pt

 Help writing/fixing documentation
 ---------------------------------

-Helping writing the documentation is an easy task.
+Helping to write the documentation is an easy task.
 The only thing you need to have is a local copy of the |project_name|
 documentation branch.

 Clone |project_name| documentation
 ..................................

-In order to clone the documentation of |project_name| you only have to follow this procedure:

 .. note:: This is a one-time process.
-You do not need to repeat it - it is here for reference purposes only.
+You do not need to repeat it - it is
+          here for reference purposes only.

-Things you have to have to be able to help with documentation:
+In order to help with documentation, you need:

 * A GitHub account
 * A fork of the BAL repository (only if you do not have commit access to